brickcap/openresty_examples/book.md

 `<b>hello world</b>`

-This makes our workflow of developing  ngx_lua applications much smoother.
+This makes our work flow of developing  ngx_lua applications much smoother.

 **Note** as you might have already guessed `lua_code_cache` works only for `*by_lua_file`  directives.
 It will have no effect upon `*by_lua` directives.

 nginx block level rules apply to the `lua_code_cache` directive.
 Which means if you set `lua_code_cache` off in a top level directive all the other lower lever directives will pick up on this configuration.
-Simillary you can achieve isolation for particular directives by turning the caching off only for those directives.
+Similarly you can achieve isolation for particular directives by turning the caching off only for those directives.